marshmann/ChatServer/README.md

 It goes without saying that server.js contains the server-side code.

 The views files contains the html code for each of the pages.
-The client.html file contains the client-side code for the chatbox, and game.html is a **NYI** html file that will contain a unity-based project.
+The client.html file contains the client-side code for the chatbox, and game.html is a html file that currently contains a WebGL pong game, developed by Nikhil Suresh (see http://buildnewgames.com/webgl-threejs/ for the tutorial on how to make it).
+The end goal is to replace that game with one developed in Unity.

 The public file contains the files that are linked to the client-based HTML code (namely, CSS and JS files).